kwant-project/kwant/doc/source/tutorial/tutorial3.rst

   - `~kwant.system.System.hamiltonian_submatrix` can also return a sparse matrix, if the optional argument ``sparse=True``.
-The sparse matrix is in scipy's `scipy.sparse.coo_matrix` format, which can be easily be converted to various other sparse matrix formats (see `scipy's documentation
+The sparse matrix is in SciPy's `scipy.sparse.coo_matrix` format, which can be easily be converted to various other sparse matrix formats (see `SciPy's documentation
     <http://docs.scipy.org/doc/scipy/reference/>`_).

 .. rubric:: Footnotes